-- corporation provides you to figure the amount to report on Form 3468, line 7. - 8.
+Code AP.
 Inversion gain.
 The corporation will provide a statement showing the amounts of each type of income or gain that is included in inversion gain.
 The corporation has included inversion gain in income elsewhere on Schedule K-1.
-Inversion gain is also reported under code AD because your taxable income and alternative minimum taxable income can't be less than the inversion gain.
+Inversion gain is also reported under code AP because your taxable income and alternative minimum taxable income can't be less than the inversion gain.
 Also, your inversion gain (a) isn't taken into account in figuring the net operating loss (NOL) for the tax year or the NOL that can be carried over to each tax year, (b) may limit your credits, and (c) is treated as income from sources within the United States for the foreign tax credit.
-See section 7874 for details. - 9.
-The corporation will provide your share of section 965(a) inclusions and section 965(c) deductions.
-Subtract section 965(c) deductions from section 965(a) inclusions, if applicable.
-Report the net amount on Schedule 1 (Form 1040), line 8.
-If the corporation had a section 965(a) inclusion, it will attach a copy of the Form 965, including Schedules F and H, to your Schedule K-1.
-See the Instructions for Forms 1040 and 1040-SR, the Instructions for Form 965, and the Instructions for Form 965-A for details. - 10.
-If the corporation has not elected to be treated as an entity for purposes of section 951A under Notice 2020-69, it will provide information you need to figure your
+See section 7874 for details.